-Anna Broka (Vidzeme University of Applied Sciences).
+Anna Broka (Vidzeme University of Applied Sciences)

-4.4.
-TRAIN THE TRAINERS
+3.4 TRAIN THE TRAINERS

-As a trainer of the SEMPRE training modules, you yourself have to be able to work with change, empowerment and action learning and to act as a facilitator.
+As a trainer of the SEMPRE training modules, you yourself have to be able to work with change, empowerment and Action Learning and to act as a facilitator.
 In the SEMPRE project, we trained the trainers from the different partners who participated in the pilot.
-To fullfill the role as a trainer and as a facilitator in the training modules and in the action learning process, it is important that you are either a skilled facilitator, or that you train for the role.
-Training as a facilitator is also emphasized in the articles mentioned in chapter 4.3, the Role of trainers.
+To fullfill the role as a trainer and as a facilitator in the training modules and in the Action Learning process, it is important that you are either a skilled facilitator, or that you train for the role.
+Training as a facilitator is also emphasized in the articles mentioned in chapter 3.3, the Role of trainers.

-We have developed a workshop about action learning with a proposal for a script.
+We have developed a workshop about Action Learning with a proposal for a script.
 You can supply the methods and tools for the workshops.
 You can use it as a Train the Trainers module.
 The only difference from using the scripts in relation to the training modules is that you need to reflect more on your role as a facilitator, and you must be your own facilitator.
-You could also work together with colleagues and form an action learning group.
+You could also work together with colleagues and form an Action Learning group.

-After the training, you could form a network of action learning facilitators so you can exchange experiences and further develop your role as trainer.•
+After the training, you could form a network of Action Learning facilitators so you can exchange experiences and further develop your role as trainer.•

-4.5.
-METHODS AND TOOLS - ADDITIONAL MATERIAL
+3.5 METHODS AND TOOLS: ADDITIONAL MATERIAL

-On the SEMPRE homepage: www.sempre-project.eu you will find additional material for empowerment training:
+On www.sempre-project.eu you will find additional material for empowerment training: